SaiKruthik0021/springboot-library-management/README.md

 | 6️⃣  | Test via Postman / browser                         |
 | 7️⃣  | Check database in H2 console                       |
 | 8️⃣  | Run tests using `mvn test`                         |

----

-Would you like me to also add a **visual diagram** (flowchart of “User → Controller → Service → DB”) in the README for explaining to interviewers how each layer interacts?
-It helps make your project presentation even more professional.